checkedc/checkedc-clang/clang/docs/checkedc/rfc/Include-Checked-Hdrs.md

           commandline.
 Therefore specifying this flag will cause the implicit inclusion of the checked counterpart of `foo.h`, which will make it convenient for automation.
-Not specifying the commandline flag will not perform implicit inclusion, satisfying our "opt-in" philosophy.
+Not specifying the commandline flag will not perform implicit inclusion, providing a mechanism to opt out of implicit inclusion.
 Infinite recursion is avoided because of `#include_next`.
         - If a program includes `foo_checked.h` current behavior will prevail.
           The above flag has no effect on the explicit inclusion of checked header files.

-     - **Pros**: 1) It satisfies the "opt-in" philosophy.
-2) It is convenient for automation.
-3) It provides fine-grained control to directly include a system header file.
-4) The existing approach of explicit inclusion is supported.
-5) In most cases integration with the build system is easy: the flag `-DIMPLICIT_INCLUDE_CHECKED_HDRS` is passed to the compilation of all source files through the `CFLAGS` variable.
+     - **Pros**: 1) The solution provides a way to opt into implicit inclusion of checked header files.
+2) The existing approach of explicit inclusion is supported.
+3) In most cases integration with the build system is easy: the flag `-DIMPLICIT_INCLUDE_CHECKED_HDRS` is passed to the compilation of all source files through the `CFLAGS` variable.
+4) No changes are required to the order in which include directories are searched.
+5) It is convenient for automation.

      - **Cons**: 1) In some cases integration with the build system will be more involved if the above flag needs to be passed to the compilation of most